The Ultimate Guide to

 1) Wait for the mycelium:

-• Place your inoculated jars somewhere clean and out of the way.
-Avoid direct sunlight and temperatures outside 70-80°F (room temperature).
+- Place your inoculated jars somewhere clean and out of the way.
+Avoid direct sunlight and temperatures around 70-80°F (room temperature).

 NOTE: Watch out for any signs of contamination, including strange colors and smells, and dispose of any suspect jars immediately.
 Do this outside in a secure bag without unscrewing the lids.
 If you’re unsure about whether a jar is contaminated, always err on the side of caution—even if the substrate is otherwise healthily colonized—as some contaminants are deadly.